SillyTavern/SillyTavern-Docs/extensions/WebSearch.md

 Search results from the latest query will stay included in the prompt until the next valid query is found.
 If you want to ask additional questions without accidentally triggering the search, start your message with a period.

+!!! info
+Web Search function tool always overrides other triggers if enabled and available.
+!!!

 Priority of triggers (if multiple are enabled):